 What needs to be understood is that Target is a big company, and during the pandemic, it did not face as much disruption to business as did most small businesses.
 Henceforth, Target can afford to pay its employees $15 an hr.
 But Target should not be the baseline for minimum wage.
 Small businesses cannot afford the minimum wage.
 It hurts their bottom line during normal times.
 Now it will be even harder for small businesses to recover now while paying their workers $15 an hour.

 Businesses are focusing on recovery

 Businesses, in whatever circumstance, want to hire people that produce more than their wages.
 This is to ensure that they pay their workers, cover their expenses and still be able to make a profit.
 But small businesses have been decimated by the lockdowns.
 Establishments like restaurants are facing lower revenue levels and will continue to do for the foreseeable future.

 Therefore, requiring such businesses to pay their workers $15 an hour would be the same as asking some of them to go out of business.
-Since most small businesses already operate on a razor thin margin, any increase in minimum wage increases their costs significantly.
-But at this particular time, the effects would be even worse in the long run.
+Since most small businesses already operate on a razor-thin margin, any increase in minimum wage increases their costs significantly.
+But at this particular time, the effects would be more magnified.

 And this is not only bad for businesses, but it is also bad for workers with low skills.
 Raising the minimum wage when a lot of people are trying to get back into the workforce will make low skilled workers unemployable.
 Raising the minimum wage will kill businesses and it will also kill jobs